 “In 1999, it was reported: “Ganglord Chhota Shakeel is in direct contact with a serving Additional Sessions Court Judge in Mumbai, Jaysingh Wadhu Singh.”
-It was alleged that the Judge had agreed to go easy on cases involving members of the Dawood or the Shakeel family.
+It was alleged, the Judge had agreed to go easy on cases involving members of the Dawood or the Shakeel family.
 J.W.
-Singh was in jail for 28 months before a Special Court Judge, Abhay Thipsay ordered for Singh’s release after ruling that the Bombay Police had not followed the correct procedures for tapping his telephone.
+Singh was in jail for 28 months before a Special Court Judge, Abhay Thipsay ordered for Singh’s release after ruling, Bombay Police had not followed the correct procedures for tapping his telephone.
 The forensic experts had not conclusively been able to say if the voice on the tape was that of Singh.”

 – Sheela Raval, Godfathers of Crime, (Hatchette, 2015).